 A few items to note:

-LibreOffice.flatpak is based on the GNOME 3.20 runtime, using LibreOffice's much-improved GTK3 backend.
+LibreOffice.flatpak is based on the GNOME 3.24 runtime (older versions were based on GNOME 3.20), using LibreOffice's much-improved GTK3 backend.
 This should offer the most complete set of features in LibreOffice, paving the way to Wayland etc.

 The single bundle contains all localizations available for LibreOffice (as it doesn't really affect the bundle's overall size that much).